TO: Nathan Seiberg, Institute for Advanced Studies, Princeton, New Jersey

 Dear Prof. Dr. Nathan Seiberg:

 We are high school people who have backed into a very simple outline of the universe.
 We were following the embedded geometries of the tetrahedron and octahedron, smaller and smaller, back to the Planck Length (and Planck Time).
 It took 112 base-2 notations.
 We then multiplied by 2, essentially doubling, then doubling over and over again.
-In 90 doubling we were out the size and age of the universe.
+From our classroom in just 90 doublings we were out the size and age of the universe.
 We wrote it up as a STEM tool and assigned those things that approximately “fit” within each of those 202 notations.
 Of course, when we got below the sizes within particle physics, we had to learn something new again.
 What could possibly be there?

 I knew enough to know that I didn’t know anything.
 A friend in graduate school was Patricio Letelier (BU) who with Tom Banks’ wrote a paper “A Critique of Pure String Theory: Heterodox Opinions of Diverse Dimensions” (published in 2003).